 One of the worst things you could ever do when studying IELTS is to just memorise lists of words and then randomly put those words into your writing, the same goes for speaking.

-This is a question I have been asked a few times and there is some confusion even among IELTS teachers about this.
-The quick answer is that it is fine to use personal pronouns in IELTS essays.
+This is a question I have been asked quite a few times and there is some confusion even among IELTS teachers about this.
+The quick answer is that it is fine to use some personal pronouns in IELTS essays but not all.
 There is nothing in the marking criteria that says you should not use them either.
-As long as they are kept to a minimum that is ok.
+As long as they are kept to a minimum.

 Some of the most important vocabulary needed for IELTS writing are collocations.
-These are essential when expanding your vocabulary.
+These are essential for a higher score.
 Basically, collocations are 2 or 3 words that commonly go together and sound just right to a native speaker.
 For some tips on building your vocabulary take a look at this blog post here.
 If you do not know how to use collocations then they will sound or look ‘wrong’ to a native speaker.

 For example if you go shopping, ‘use money’ sounds strange.
-The correct word is to ‘spend money‘ or if someone speaks in a loud way I can’t say he has a ‘big voice‘ I need to say he has a ‘loud voice’ or maybe he has a ‘big mouth‘ to describe him as arrogant, not a ‘large mouth‘.
-When I want to relax in the evening I wouldn’t ‘look at a movie‘ I would ‘watch a movie‘….
+The correct word is to ‘spend money‘, or if someone speaks in a loud way I can’t say he has a ‘big voice‘ I need to say he has a ‘loud voice’.
+Or maybe he has a ‘big mouth‘ to describe him as arrogant, not a ‘large mouth‘.
+When I want to relax in the evening I wouldn’t ‘look at a movie‘ I would ‘watch a movie‘…. and so on…

 Learn about the most important skill in IELTS reading.